Menu Close

 International organisations and groupings, their mandates, members, reports and rankings etc.

-Questions based on general knowledge and current affairs that can not be classified in other subjects (listed above)
+Questions based on general knowledge and current affairs that can not be classified in any of above topics

 If you’re also looking to understand the UPSC prelims syllabus even in more detail, specifically from an exam perspective, I will recommend going through the PYQs on each of the topics mentioned here.
 Please have a look at our Prelims PYQ book arranged on the same lines.